elmunoz42/ServerBlaster/README.md

 ## Description

 _By using search and counting functions this app can help the user find any word within the given text.
-It will also say how many time that text occurred.
+It will also say how many case sensitive and non-case sensitive matches there where.
+It also allows the user to replace text for case sensitive matches.

 ## Specifications